tapariaankit/SentimentAnalysis/README.md

 ## Minutes of meetings
-Minutes of meetings can be found at [Minutes of meetings-Group14-TA-CS7IS4](Minutes%20of%20meetings-Group14-TA-CS7IS4)
+Minutes of meetings can be found in the file - [Minutes of meetings-Group14-TA-CS7IS4](Minutes%20of%20meetings-Group14-TA-CS7IS4)